-Financial assistance from Dallas Salvation Army.
+Financial assistance from Dallas County Salvation Army.

 This can include money to pay rent or funds for paying energy bills in order to prevent homelessness.
-Food and meals can be distributed.
-Other forms of assistance can include free vouchers for medications, school clothing, and vouchers for free or low cost groceries.
+Free Food and meals can be distributed.
+Other forms of assistance can include free vouchers for prescription medications, school clothing, and vouchers for free or low cost groceries.
 An increase in demand for their services will usually occur around the Christmas and Thanksgiving, and the Salvation Army can provide and coordinate for holiday meals and gifts too.

 Those faced with imminent eviction, or who are currently homeless, can also turn to The Salvation Army in Dallas for transitional housing and temporary shelter.
 Locations offer families and individuals clean and dignified surroundings.
 People can receive counseling, meals and assistance finding employment or accessing job training programs.
 Rarely some funds may even be offered for paying for a portion of security or utility deposits when someone does find a new more affordable home or apartment.

 Social workers and counselors may also advise the disabled and elderly who are applying for public assistance such as V.A. or Social Security benefits.
 Unfortunately the elderly living in poverty comprise a vulnerable segment of the population in Dallas.
 But there are many public assistance programs in Texas for the low income as well as seniors.

 As the population around Dallas Texas and the country continues to age, there is an ever increasing need for help.
 This aging is the result of the baby boomer generation.
 Therefore the demand for services and assistance for older Americans will continue to increase across the nation.
 So the Salvation Army in Dallas is trying to be prepared to meet needs of the aging population.
 Resources offered can include:

 - Meals and food – Volunteers may deliver free meals to the homebound.
 This program will really ramp up during the holidays.
 Free thanksgiving turkeys may also be passed out at Thanksgiving.